genesisneo/project-hermes/README.md

 ## :information_source: Before pushing:

-Check your `default.html` and `index.html` before you commit you page on the LPP, make sure that the text are linked from the LPP database.
+Check your `default.html` and `index.html` before you commit your page on the LPP, make sure that the text are linked to the LPP database.
 You can use `UpgradeYourself/TR/_300/` as reference.
-If subscription flow exist on `SubscriptionState` folder on LPP repo, you don't need to include `default.html` file.
+If subscription flow exist on `SubscriptionState` folder on LPP repo, you don't need to include `default.html` file anymore.

 ## :information_source: Plugins: